-More than 20% of the world’s population is active on
+More than 58% of online users are active on

-As a business owner, that is a lot of noise to compete with
+As a business owner, that's a lot of noise to compete with

-on Facebook in addition to the photos and updates from friends and family that
+on Facebook, in addition to the posts from friends and family that

 help your business stand out and to make the most of your Facebook business